vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 ### Tempo configuration

-This example will use [Micrometer tracing](https://micrometer.io/docs/tracing) that ships traces over to Tempo.
-We can ship traces to Tempo's Zipkin receiver With help of [Openzipkin Brave](https://github.com/openzipkin/zipkin-reporter-java/tree/master/brave) and the [Micrometer bridge for Brave](https://github.com/micrometer-metrics/tracing/tree/main/micrometer-tracing-bridges).
-No additional items in terms of project dependencies are required because we already placed them during sample setup.
+This example will use [Micrometer tracing](https://micrometer.io/docs/tracing) that ships trace data to Tempo.
+We can ship traces to Tempo's Zipkin receiver with the help of [Openzipkin Brave](https://github.com/openzipkin/zipkin-reporter-java/tree/master/brave) and the [Micrometer bridge for Brave](https://github.com/micrometer-metrics/tracing/tree/main/micrometer-tracing-bridges).
+No additional project dependencies are required because we already placed them during the sample setup.
 However, for reference, they are: `micrometer-tracing-bridge-brave` and `zipkin-reporter-brave`.

-We will make use of local filesystem storage, since provisioning a block storage is a bit complex for this example.
+We will use local filesystem storage since provisioning block storage is a bit complex for this example.

-Note that enabling the Zipkin receiver will create a demand for TCP port `9411` (Zipkin).
-This configuration is using the 'Push with HTTP' option per [Tempo documentation](https://grafana.com/docs/tempo/latest/api_docs/pushing-spans-with-http/).
+Enabling the Zipkin receiver requires TCP port `9411` (Zipkin).
+This configuration uses the 'Push with HTTP' option per [Tempo documentation](https://grafana.com/docs/tempo/latest/api_docs/pushing-spans-with-http/).

 tempo-local.yaml: